Photo courtesy of Peychaud’s Bitters on Facebook

-If you’re here during the Carnival season, which is between January 6 (referred to as Epiphany, or Twelfth Night) and Ash Wednesday (date varies each year), you can grab a King Cake to take with you on a plane or a car ride.
+If you’re here during the Carnival season, which is between January 6 (referred to as Epiphany, or Twelfth Night) and Ash Wednesday (the date varies each year), you can grab a King Cake to take with you on a plane or a car ride.
 Those festive Mardi Gras staples are pretty sturdy and should travel well.
-During Mardi Gras, they’re ubiquitous, ranging from the mass-produced to works of art, at every price point.
-Better yet, many local businesses will also ship (Randazzo’s, Haydel’s, Gambino’s, and many more).
+During Mardi Gras, they’re ubiquitous, ranging from mass-produced to works of art, at every price point.
+Better yet, many local businesses will also ship (Randazzo’s, Haydel’s Bakery, Gambino’s, and many more).

 Where to buy: Central Grocery, 923 Decatur St.

-It’s not just any olive salad in a jar, and those who have tasted Central Grocery’s muffuletta would understand that to even try to recreate this gem of a sandwich at home you would need the Lupo’s family Italian olive salad.
+It’s not just any olive salad in a jar.
+Those who have tasted Central Grocery’s muffuletta would understand that to even try to recreate this gem of a sandwich at home you would need the Lupo’s family Italian olive salad.
 (They also ship.)
 Now, finding the right bread for the muffuletta outside of Louisiana is another story.

 Many a visitor had also been known to stash a muffuletta too, for the car or plane ride home (well, depending on how long it is).
 If you wrap it thoroughly it should travel well.
 Beats anything you’ll be offered on the plane food-wise anyway.

 Where to buy: Local stores; Pat O’Brien’s, 718 St. Peter St.; wine and liquor shops.